boobeh123/BANKI/BANKI-answers.md

   ```
   - **Source:** https://learn.shayhowe.com/html-css/getting-to-know-css/#specificity
 - [X] What's the difference between "resetting" and "normalizing" CSS?
 Which would you choose, and why?
   - **Explanation:** Every web browser has its default styles and resetting or normalizing CSS ensures cross-browser compatibility.
-I have mostly used the reset stylesheet as normalize requires a strong understanding of CSS.
+I have mostly used the reset stylesheet and recently combine the reset with a normlaize stylesheet.
+This approach allowed me to reduce inconsistencies without having to redefine the base-level of styling to elements.
   - **Use:** A reset stylesheet reduces browser inconsistencies and a normalize stylesheet sets element with modern standards.
   - **Example:** `See below:`